 Judging by the look of the caliber, which is pictured on the Edition 1 product page, I can assume that this is a blacked-out version of the ETA 2801 ebauche: the old -and good- caliber that guys from Stowa often use in their hand-wound watches.
 Simple (it is built on just 17 jewels), inexpensive to keep in good working order and also pretty reliable, the mechanism looks like a good choice for a timekeeper, which is supposed to be affordable and dependable.
 Also, compared to timekeepers powered by Unitas 6497/6498 mechanisms, the one made by ETA sports a central seconds hand and, what’s more important, is a lot smaller in diameter allowing for a lot more compact cases: something that persons with smaller wrists will definitely appreciate.

 The watch will be shipped on a black leather strap with four rivets (also black) and its total production will be limited to just 200 individually numbered pieces.

 No info on pricing yet, but I hope that Stowa’s support will answer my email on Monday and I will be able to update this post.

 UPDATE: Okay, I have just received their email with official specs.
-As I have expected, the watch will be delivered in a compact body that measures only 40 millimeters in diameter and has a lug to lug size of 48.60 mm.
+As I have expected, the Black Forest Edition 1 will be delivered in a compact body that measures only 40 millimeters in diameter and has a lug to lug size of 48.60 mm.
 Together with its slender profile of just over ten millimeters, the timekeeper is quite versatile: you can wear it with almost any type of cloth, even with some formal attire.